rsdoiel/antenna/archives/2025/snapshots_2025.25.md

         </header>
         <hr>
         <div class="content">
         <p>AI-assisted programming has rapidly become commonplace in software development.
-This is largely due to rise of large language models (LLMs), which bring with them the promise of improved developer productivity and faster delivery.
+This is largely due to the rise of large language models (LLMs), which bring with them the promise of improved developer productivity and faster delivery.
 AI tools can excel when used surgically: fix this bug, document this function, generate a series of test cases.
 These bite-sized tasks are tightly scoped, so they are easy to specify and easy to validate.
 But once you ask AI to build larger components—like an entire authentication flow, a service layer, or even a full-stack CRUD application—you’re not just using AI to <em>assist</em>, you’re instead opting to <em>delegate</em> work to AI.
 This shift to delegation introduces a subtle but significant challenge.</p>
 <p>Imagine you ask an AI to build a complete feature, such as a new account settings page in your web application.
 The LLM produces a correct-seeming result very quickly, which feels like magic.
 You test its output and find that a few things are off and require fixing.
 You go back to the LLM and ask for a few tweaks.
-This fixes some things but cause others to regress.
+This fixes some things but causes others to regress.
 You try again, but attempt to be more specific.
 Before you know it, you’re drowning in prompt revisions or sifting through code that doesn’t quite fit your architecture nor does it behave exactly as you wanted.</p>
 <p>This is where the constraint of AI delegation emerges: what we refer to as the <em>AI delegation dilemma</em>.</p>
 <!--more-->
 <h2 id="a-triangle-of-trade-offs">A triangle of trade-offs</h2>